The Bowers, The Leigh Arms & Folk @ Acton Bridge.

 In 1881 George H Bower was living in Willow Green, Little Leigh.
 He was working as a general labourer. (the photo was taken about 1880)

-In 1882 George H Bower, married Lydia Brocklehurst (1862-1943) and was working as a labourer at the chemical works in Acton Bridge.
+In 1882 George H Bower, married Lydia Brocklehurst (1862-1943) and thus became embroiled in an interesting local clan the Brocklehursts.
+At the time George H was working as a labourer at the chemical works in Acton Bridge.
 This I believe could well have been Thomas Astles' mill as they later became family related.

 In 1883 when my Grandfather Joseph Thomas Bower was born, George H Bower was working as a stationary engine driver, at the Acton Bridge mill.